GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: The GUIDE Framework

-To generate TSUMs that effectively capture the relationship between visual environment features and task requirements, we propose a vision-language approach using the CLIP (Contrastive Language-Image Pre-training) model \cite{w8}.
-Our pipeline processes both visual and textual inputs to produce a spatially-varying uncertainty map.
-The following sections detail how we process environmental information and task specifications to compute each component of the TSUM, leveraging CLIP's powerful cross-modal understanding capabilities.
+To generate TSUMs that effectively capture the relationship between visual features and task requirements, we propose a vision-language approach using the CLIP (Contrastive Language-Image Pre-training) model \cite{w8}.
+GUIDE processes both visual and textual inputs to produce a spatially-varying uncertainty map.

-\paragraph{Environment Representation} As established in Section \ref{sec:problem}, we assume access to a visual representation of the operating environment through overhead imagery.
+\tbm{Pre-processing:} \textit{(i) Environment representation: }As established in Section \ref{sec:problem}, we assume access to a visual representation of the environment.
 To process this spatial information systematically, we discretize the continuous space \(L\) into a grid of \(N\) image patches \(\{I_1, I_2, \ldots, I_N\}\), where each patch \(I_j\) corresponds to a discrete spatial region \(l_j \subset L\).
-The discretization parameters are chosen to balance computational efficiency with feature preservation.

-\paragraph{Task Processing} Given a navigation task \(\tau\) specified in natural language, we employ a hierarchical parsing approach to extract structured task representations.
-We utilize a dependency parser with a context-free grammar \cite{x1,x2} to decompose \(\tau\) into atomic statements that capture both objectives and their associated constraints.
-These atomic statements are then organized into \(m\) primary specifications \(\{t_i\}_{i=1}^m\) and \(c\) auxiliary specifications \(\{c_k\}_{k=1}^c\), allowing for natural coupling between objectives and their execution requirements.
+The discretization parameters are chosen to balance computational efficiency with feature preservation. \textit{(ii) Task Processing:} Given a task \(\tau\) specified in natural language, we employ a hierarchical parsing approach to extract structured task representations.
+We utilize a dependency parser with a context-free grammar \cite{x1} to decompose \(\tau\) into atomic statements that capture objectives and their associated constraints.
+These atomic statements are organized into \(m\) specifications \(\{t_i\}_{i=1}^m\) and \(c\) auxiliary specifications \(\{c_k\}_{k=1}^c\).

-\paragraph{CLIP Encoding} We leverage CLIP's vision-language architecture to project both spatial and semantic information into a shared representational space.
+\tbm{CLIP Encoding:} We leverage CLIP's vision-language architecture to project both spatial and semantic information into a shared representational space.
 The model consists of two parallel encoders: